jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Hedenophobic means fear of pleasure.
+⚡<!-- FUNFACT --> Fun fact: A horse can look forward with one eye and back with the other.

 </div>